 DUI Penalties in Dahlonega are similar to other jurisdictions throughout the State.
 There are certain minimum and maximum penalties for any DUI in Georgia.
 However, there is a vast difference between the minimum consequence and the maximum possible consequences.
 That is why it is important to get the best possible legal counsel available.

 To review the possible penalties and likely outcomes, visit our DUI penalties page on this website.
 Keep in mind that your case will not defend itself and never assume you will receive the minimum sentence available.
 Never assume you will keep your license without the help of an attorney.

 There is Hope if Arrested for DUI in Dahlonega

 If you have been arrested, you are not automatically guilty.
 In fact, many DUI cases are defendable and there are always potential alternatives to a DUI conviction.
-Remember, you only have ten days to protect your driving privilege.
+Remember, you only have thirty days to protect your driving privilege.
 Act now, and contact us 24 hours a day, 7 days a week.
 Our Dahlonega DUI Attorneys look forward to helping you with your case.